Relentless rain causing flooding and road closures across B.C. | CBC News

 Mudslides have closed <a href="https://twitter.com/hashtag/BChwy1?src=hash&ref_src=twsrc%5Etfw">#BChwy1</a> between Popkum and <a href="https://twitter.com/hashtag/HopeBC?src=hash&ref_src=twsrc%5Etfw">#HopeBC</a>.
 This image is near Popkum.<br>Crews are on site and working to address.
 Check <a href="https://twitter.com/DriveBC?ref_src=twsrc%5Etfw">@DriveBC</a> for updates. <a href="https://t.co/JeGWSDnjpL">pic.twitter.com/JeGWSDnjpL</a>—@TranBC

-Officials believe there are approximately 50 vehicles trapped on Highway 7 between Maple Ridge and Hope, with approximately two to three people in each vehicle.
+Officials believe there are 80 to 100 vehicles trapped on Highway 7 between Hope and Agassiz, with about two to three people in each vehicle.

 Adam Wuisman says he's in one of them and estimates there are up to 300 vehicles stranded around him.

-Wuisman says he and his fiance have been stuck on that stretch of Highway 7 since 7:30 p.m.
-Sunday while trying to return to Richmond from Nelson, B.C.
+Wuisman says he and his fiancée have been stuck on that stretch of Highway 7 since 7:30 p.m.
+Sunday while trying to return to Richmond from Nelson.

 The couple are without emergency supplies, but Wuisman is more concerned about what he says is his precarious position on the highway.